How to Add Support for Passkeys Authentication

 Apple

-Passkey recovery on Apple devices involves iCloud Keychain escrow.
-In case of device loss, users authenticate through their iCloud account using standard procedure.
-After authentication, they enter their device passcode.
-Apple users also has the option to add an account recovery contact for additional support.
-Learn more on Apple Passkeys security
+Passkey recovery on Apple devices uses iCloud Keychain escrow.
+In case of device loss, users authenticate through their iCloud account using standard procedures, then enter their device passcode.
+Apple users can also add an account recovery contact for additional support.
+Learn more about Apple Passkeys security.

 Google

-Google Password Manager seamlessly syncs passkeys across devices, with plans to extend syncing support to a broader range of operating systems.
-Learn more on Google Passkeys security
+Google Password Manager seamlessly syncs passkeys across devices, with plans to extend syncing support to additional operating systems.
+Learn more about Google Passkeys security.

-YubiKey is compatible with passkeys through its support for the authentication protocol.
+YubiKey supports passkeys through its authentication protocol implementation.
 Passkeys can be protected and managed using YubiKey's hardware-based security features.
-Learn more on Yubico
+Learn more at Yubico.

 Password Managers